Elizabeth Weir (Stargate): Jessica Steen

 Jessica Steen, who had been contractually cast only for the two episodes of Lost City was personally told by producers to not take any work that would interfere with a weekly recording schedule, and that Weir was going to be a central role in the yet to be greenlit Stargate: Atlantis.
 Reflecting on her time on Stargate Steen said that “I think I actually drove the writers/producers bananas — to a not good degree,” stating she was a stickler for details and did a bunch of background research and started asking hyper-specific and technical questions about the science aspects of the show that producers didn't know the answer to.
 This was combined with Steen deciding not to watch any prior episodes of Stargate or the movie, to be a more realistic "fish out of water."

 During her time filming Lost City Steen also was actively involved in planning and packing for Burning Man which she considered "my family" saying she "missed weddings, [baby] showers, bar mitzvahs, everything" for Burning Man, comparing it to her personal Mecca.
 At the time Burning Man still had a stigma so her agent told her to tell the producers of Stargate that she had a family reunion she couldn't miss, which was technically correct, but she was skipping the reunion to go to Burning Man.
 After a few months she was told that she had been released from her contract to play Weir, with her agent saying "They felt [that] you were more committed to naked drugging in the desert than you would be committed to doing the show the way they needed you to."
-News of this being the reason wouldn't break until Steen opened up about it in 2021, as such, Stargate fans speculated elaborately about the cause, with the most popular theory being that she didn't want to move to Vancouver where Stargate was filmed, which she personally dismissed saying she actually has family near Vancouver and a move would've been convenient.
+News of this being the reason wouldn't break until Steen opened up about it in 2021, as such, Stargate fans speculated elaborately about the cause, with the most popular theory being that she did not want to move to Vancouver where Stargate was filmed, which she personally dismissed saying she actually has family near Vancouver and a move would have been convenient.